 Researching your family’s history can be a rewarding hobby.
+We will build our family tree with names, dates, and places.
+It can get quite exciting.
 Read on as I will show you 5 more tips to help you search your family history.
-We will build our family tree with names, dates and places.

-But we can get frustrated along the way when we can’t find what we are looking for.
+But it can get frustrating when we can’t find what we are looking for.

 Please check out!